Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    :Panel:     :menuselection:`Physics --> Soft Body Solver`

-These settings determine the accurateness of the simulation.
+The settings in the *Soft Body Solver* panel determine the accuracy of the simulation.

 .. figure:: /images/physics_soft-body_settings_collision-solver-parameters.png